- Lighting the four great outdoor Lampstands

 Lighting the four great outdoor Lampstands:

-In the first century time of Ha-Mashiach Yeshua’s first appearance on earth, two other customs were observed that added to the excitement and fervor of the celebration of Sukkot (Booths, Temporary Shelters).
+In the first century (CE) time of the first appearance of the Messiah on earth (there will be a second appearance; we believe in this twenty-first century), two especially important customs were observed that added to the excitement and fervor of the celebration of Chag HaSukkot.
+These are: the lighting the four great outdoor Lampstands; and the ceremony of the outpouring of water.

 Four Golden Lampstands #1.
-The first of these was the lighting of four huge seventy-five foot lampstands, which stood upon the Temple Mount in the Court of the Women.
-At the close of the first day of the feast the worshipers descended to the Court of the Women where the Four Golden Lampstands were erected.
+The lighting the four great outdoor lampstands involved the lighting of four huge seventy-five foot lampstands that stood upon the Temple Mount in the Court of the Women.
+At the close of the first day of the feast (Tishri 15) the worshipers descended to the *Court of the Women where the Four Golden Lampstands were erected.

 Four Golden Bowls #2.
 The four huge seventy-five foot lampstands possessed four Golden Bowls.